ilcardella/TradingBot/README.md

 ### Configuration file

-The `config.json` file is in the `config` folder and it contains several configurable parameter to personalise how TradingBot work.
+The configuration file is in the `config` folder and it contains several configurable parameter to personalise how TradingBot work.
 It is important to setup this file appropriately in order to avoid unexpected behaviours.

 ## Start TradingBot